AkshataLaxman/AkshataLaxman/README.md

 ---

 ### ✨ Fun Quote:
-> "Simplicity is the soul of efficiency." – Austin Freeman
+> "Simplicity is the soul of efficiency."

 Feel free to explore my repositories and connect with me for exciting collaborations!